JadenSWang/Stock-Wrapper/README.md

 No API key is needed, all data is 100% free and accessible from yahoo finance and robin_hood's free API.

+### Installation
+Setup is simple, simply type
+> pip install stock_wrapper

+If you wish to use the source code simply download this repository, its free forever, I promise

-### What packages is used?
+### What packages are used?

-- direct portfolio manipulationf
+- direct portfolio manipulation
     - robin_stocks (robinhood: requires account)
 - stock market data gathering
     - robin_stocks (robinhood)